recordingpreservation/nrpf-website/_posts/2025-03-31-nrpf-annual-report-2024.md

 ## Funding Impact

-* Distributed $28,350 in preservation grants to support unique and at-risk audio recordings from culturally significant radio stations, to historic recordings of culturally significant American performers and composers, to disaster recovery at repositories of American cultural recordings
+* Distributed $28,350 in preservation grants to support unique and at-risk audio recordings.
+NRPF's grants supported the preservation of culturally significant radio stations, historic recordings of culturally significant American performers and composers, and disaster recovery at repositories of American cultural recordings

 ## Communications and Engagement